Wyrley and Essington Canal: Public ownership

 In common with most British canals on which there was still reasonable amounts of traffic, the Birmingham Canal Navigations were nationalised on 1 January 1948, under the powers of the Transport Act 1947.
 All such waterways were initially managed by the Docks and Inland Waterways Executive, which was replaced by a board, answerable to the British Transport Commission in 1953.
 At that time, the only concern was commercial profitability, with no thought being given to leisure use of the canal network.
-In 1954, an Act of Parliament brought about the closure of the Ogley Locks section of the Wyrley and Essington from Ogley Junction to Huddleford Junction.
+An act of Parliament, the British Transport Commission Act 1954 (2 & 3 Eliz.
+2. c. lv) brought about the closure of the Ogley Locks section of the Wyrley and Essington from Ogley Junction to Huddleford Junction.
 Several of the branches were also closed at the same time.
 These were the Sneyd and Wyrley Bank branch, the Lord Hayes branch, and part of the Hay Head branch.
 The Bentley Canal closed in 1961, removing another link to the network.

 The Cannock Extension Canal closed soon afterwards.
 In July 1960, mining subsidence resulted in the canal bed dropping by 21 ft, and although the banks were rebuilt, commercial traffic stopped in 1961.
 The canal to the north of the A5 road was abandoned three years later.
 The Churchbridge connection had been abandoned in 1955, as traffic had ceased on the Hatherton Branch in 1949, again following subsidence.
 The Churchbridge flight of locks and most of the route north of the A5 have since been destroyed, as a result of opencast mining.
 Coal traffic on the branch from Anglesey Basin continued for a little longer, but finally ceased in 1967.
 Since the closure of the Ogley Locks section through Lichfield, the basin is the most northerly point on the Birmingham Canal Navigations to which it is possible to travel by boat.